waimea-dt/flask-project/docs/guides/setup.md

    python -m venv venv
    ```

-   Activate the new virtual environemnt...
+   Activate the new virtual environment...

-   On Wndows:
+   On Windows:
    ```ps
    venv\Scripts\activate
    ```